 The Southern Chiefs’ Organization (SCO) recognizes all Indigenous women and girls are sacred.
 They are mothers, daughters, sisters, cousins, aunties, grandmothers, granddaughters, and leaders.

-Traditionally and historically women were valued in their communities and society, yet today due to colonization, racism and gender discrimination, First Nations women disproportionately face tragic and life-threatening, gender based violence.
+Traditionally and historically women were valued in their communities and society, yet today due to colonization, racism and gender discrimination, First Nation women disproportionately face tragic and life-threatening, gender-based violence.

 For far too long, Indigenous women, girls, and Two-Spirit, Lesbian, Gay, Bisexual, Transgendered, Queer, Questioning, Intersex, Asexual (2SLGBTQQIA) have been publicly devalued, their human rights infringed and the violence against them ignored.
 Perceptions and values shaped by the past results in persistent and harmful colonial stereotypes.
 Every Indigenous woman, girl, and 2SLGBTQQIA person has an inherent beauty, strength, and sacred worth.